qubit-ulm/ebs/README.md

 # Introduction
 Analyzing the physical and chemical properties of single DNA based molecular machines such as polymerases and helicases often necessitates to track motion on the length scale of base pairs.
 Although high resolution instruments have been developed that are capable to reach that limit, individual steps are often times hidden by a significant amount of noise which complicates data processing.
-The pwcs projects implements an effective algorithm which detects steps in a high bandwidth signal by minimizing energy functionals.
+The pwcs project implements an effective algorithm which detects steps in a high bandwidth signal by minimizing energy functionals.
 In a first step an efficient convex denoising scheme is applied which allows compression to tupels of amplitudes and plateau lengths.
 Thus more sophisticated methods for assigning steps to the tupel data while accounting for prior information can be used.
 To this end we employed a combinatorial optimization algorithm formulated on a graph.

 # Usage
 After building pwcs, the executables will reside in `build/bin/`.
 You can call them from there.
 The documentation below assumes, that the binaries are there.